foraker/tinymce_equation_editor/README.md

 ### Pull Requests

 Please open pull requests!
 We'd love to see a configuration management tool for `config.json` (choose from set up pre-made buttons? make new buttons?) and support for installation via Bower (etc).
-Perhaps plug ins for editors other than TinyMCE?
+Perhaps plugins for editors other than TinyMCE?

 ## Under the Covers

 Everything is written in CoffeeScript with the relevant files living in `src`.
-The `dev_example` folder contains `example.html` that includes uses the CoffeeScript files directly to make debugging things easier.
+The `dev_example` folder contains `example.html` that uses the CoffeeScript files directly to make debugging things easier.

 ### events.coffee